ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Enderian</summary>

-+ height, eye height and reach are changed.
++ Height, eye height and reach are changed.
-+ can dodge Arrows on a cooldown.
 + Enderians are able to set a teleportation point to travel back to.
++ They can dodge Arrows on a cooldown.

 </details>

 <details><summary>Feline</summary>

 + Feline can break Stone 50% slower when not under the effect of strength.
-Some stone blocks can't be broken without strength.
+Some tough stone variants can't be broken without strength.
-+ Claws deal stone-sword-level damage and attack twice as fast as a sword, but need to be resharpened using logs, wool or carpet.
++ Claws deal stone-sword-level damage, but need to be resharpened using logs, wool or carpet.
 + Prey can be sensed by felines, and their meat is more nourishing.

 </details>